 Any beverage without “hard” alcohol or dairy products in it may come under the bracket of soft drinks, but they usually indicate the sweet, bubbly, carbonated sodas or flavored drinks retailing across the country.
-Soft drinks usually contain food coloring, preservatives, and caffeine.
 The “Contains No Fruit” label often broadcasts the zero nutritional content of the drink.
 More worrying than the lack of nutrition, however, is the high level of unhealthy ingredients in the average soft drink and the health risk they pose.

-With a 12-ounce tin of soft drink containing a whopping 10 teaspoons of sugar, each drink is like eating a dessert or three!
-And while the FDA does say you can have a maximum of up to 12.5 teaspoons a day, things are changing fast as regulators and consumers wake up to the risks of high sugar intake.
-The American Heart Association already sets their maximum at half that amount.1 The WHO too has cut their recommendation to a maximum recommended dietary allowance (RDA) of 6 teaspoons – which means one can of soda and you’ve already crossed your daily limit.2
+- Sugar: With a 12 oz can of soft drink containing a whopping 10 teaspoons of sugar, each drink is like eating a dessert or three!
+And while the FDA does say you can have a maximum of 12.5 teaspoons a day, things are changing fast as regulators and consumers wake up to the risks of high sugar intake.
+The American Heart Association already sets their maximum at half that amount.1 The WHO too has cut their recommendation to a maximum recommended dietary allowance (RDA) of 6 teaspoons – which means 1 can of soda and you’ve already crossed your daily limit.2

-As one cohort study spanning over 8 years showed, having one or more soft drinks per day translated to a substantial weight gain and an increased risk for type 2 diabetes in women participants.4
+As one cohort study spanning over 8 years showed, having 1 or more soft drinks per day translated to a substantial weight gain and an increased risk for type 2 diabetes in women participants.6

 Men aren’t getting away with drinking these sugary treats either.
-A comprehensive review of multiple studies has confirmed that regular intake of such drinks raises your risk of developing type 2 diabetes and metabolic syndrome.5
+A comprehensive review of multiple studies has confirmed that having 1 or 2 servings of such drinks daily raises your risk of developing type 2 diabetes (by 26%) and metabolic syndrome.7

 Since children enjoy guzzling these sugary drinks (often replacing healthy foods), they are at a greater risk.
-As one study indicates, decreasing soft drinks intake can significantly reduce the obesity in children and adolescents.6
+As one study indicates, decreasing soft drinks intake can significantly reduce obesity in children and adolescents.8

 Considering many of them have no nutritional benefits, these drinks have no place in children’s diet.
 The caffeine in many of them can replace the nutrient-dense foods like milk and suppress hunger in children.

-Obesity, metabolic syndrome, and type-2 diabetes (all of which become more likely with sugary drink consumption) are all markers for cardiovascular disease.7
+Obesity, metabolic syndrome, and type-2 diabetes, all of which become more likely with sugary drink consumption, are all markers for cardiovascular disease.9

-When you’re consuming too much sugar from unhealthy sources, there are fewer chances of your eating nutrient and fiber-rich fruits and vegetables.
+When you’re consuming too much sugar from unhealthy sources, there are fewer chances of your eating nutrient- and fiber-rich fruits and vegetables.
 This can lead to an imbalance in your lipids and cause heart problems.
-In a study conducted over two decades, men who consumed soft drinks regularly were found to be 20% more at risk of getting a heart attack.8
+In a study conducted over 2 decades, men who consumed soft drinks regularly were found to be 20% more at risk of getting a heart attack.10

-Since HFCS (which is cheaper than sugar) is commonly used to sweeten drinks, some research goes so far as to attribute the obesity epidemic, in large part, to the HFCS in soft drinks.13
+Since HFCS, being cheaper than sugar, is commonly used to sweeten drinks, some research goes so far as to attribute the obesity epidemic, in large part, to the HFCS in soft drinks.18

 The added colors and preservatives in drinks spell more trouble for you.
 And this is trouble of the worst kind.

-- Colas: The trademark caramel color of the popular colas may be aesthetically pleasing but its effects are pure evil: 4-methylimidazole is a carcinogen found in the brown food coloring.14 In a laboratory setting, 4-methylimidazole caused lung, liver, and thyroid cancer in mice.15
+- Colas: The trademark caramel color of the popular colas may be aesthetically pleasing but its effects are pure evil: 4-methylimidazole is a carcinogen found in the brown food coloring.19 In a laboratory setting, 4-methylimidazole caused lung, liver, and thyroid cancer in mice.20

-- Orange-flavored drinks: The vitamin C (ascorbic acid) in cheerful orange drinks is known to react with sodium benzoate, a common preservative found in the soft drinks, to form benzene.16 Benzene is a carcinogen that has been found to damage bone marrow cells and cause leukemia in animal studies.17
+- Orange-flavored drinks: The vitamin C (ascorbic acid) in cheerful orange drinks is known to react with sodium benzoate, a common preservative found in the soft drinks, to form benzene.21 Benzene is a carcinogen that has been found to damage bone marrow cells and cause blood cancer in animal studies.22

 The caffeine found in your soft drinks is highly addictive and acts as a stimulant by enhancing the production of adrenaline.
 That’s good news when you need a pick-me-up to get through that deadline at work or that mammoth home renovation project.
 But if it’s a regular feature, things takes a turn for the worse.
 When consumed in excess, caffeine can interrupt your sleep and digestion.
-And messing with your sleep sets off a whole other set of problems.19
+And messing with your sleep sets off a chain of problems.24

 The Dark Side Of Diet Sodas

 Fond of diet sodas?
 Not much to cheer about there either.
 Contrary to what they are advertised for, diet sodas may actually make you gain weight.
-Researchers believe that artificial sweeteners in the sodas don’t satisfy your sweet tooth like normal sugar and you tend to reach for more sugar as a result.20 Aspartame is an artificial sweetener that has been under the scanner since the 1980s.
-Although experts have cleared it for now, aspartame has been implicated in cancer in some animal studies.21 Artificial sweeteners like sorbitol may also cause irritable bowel syndrome.22
+Researchers believe that artificial sweeteners in the sodas don’t satisfy your sweet tooth like normal sugar and you tend to reach for more sugar as a result.27

-- Nothing beats plain old H2O when it comes to replacing sugary sodas and bottled drinks.
+- Water or infused water: Nothing beats plain old H2O when it comes to replacing sugary sodas and bottled drinks.
 Toss in some cucumber and lemon or a handful of pomegranate seeds for some color and a subtle layer of flavor.
 Iced tea, coconut water, or real fruit juice minus the added sugars are a healthy option if you want something a little more flavorsome.

 References [ + ]